SaladSyrup/SudokuSolver/README.md

 `SolverFunction` is used to ease testing multiple solvers against multiple puzzles (see `TEST_LIST[]` in `main.c`).

-`DFSSolver` is currently the only solver.
-It is a depth-first search.
+`BacktrackSolver` is currently the only solver.
+It is a backtracking search.